subsetpark/subsetpark/posts/current.md

 This is perfectly sensible and more-or-less the default, as I say;
 however, some of the more finicky elements of the shorthand arise when Sweet tries to ensure that principle's inverse: the *presence* of a short, connecting stroke should imply the presence of an unstressed vowel in the middle of a word.
+This would require that we strictly draw two consonants without any intervening stroke if there's no vowel (or otherwise use a consonant blend, which are very plentiful and pretty crucial in practice).
 I say good luck: in order to make your outlines intelligible, you'll sometimes have to have *some* space between two consonants even if there's no vowel between them.
 Don't sweat it.